Ottoman Iraq: Administrative consolidation under Baghdad

-1623–1749: Safavid Interlude and Reconquest
+1623–1749: Safavid interlude and reconquest

-Iraq under Safavid Occupation
+Iraq under Safavid occupation

 Early 17th-century Safavid sources reflect that Baghdad, Erbil, Kirkuk, and Mosul were treated as parts of an integrated military-administrative zone, consistently approached as a unified strategic zone within the region referred to as Iraq.
-Following the Safavid conquest of Baghdad in 1623 under Shah Abbas I, command was quickly extended northward.
+Following the Safavid conquest of Baghdad in 1623, under Shah Abbas I, command was quickly extended northward.
 Qārcaqāy Khān was dispatched to secure Mosul, while Khan Ahmad Ardalān was sent to Kirkuk and Shahrizor, where Ottoman garrisons retreated or fled in disarray following the loss of Baghdad.
-Administrative appointments further reinforced this linkage: Zeynal Beg, tasked with defending Baghdad, was also ordered to operate in the Mosul frontier, reflecting how these cities were treated as part of a unified security zone.
+Administrative appointments further reinforced the Safavid treatment of Baghdad, Mosul, Kirkuk, and Shahrizor as a single, integrated military-administrative zone: Zeynal Beg, tasked with defending Baghdad, was also ordered to operate in the Mosul frontier.
 Similarly, Qāsem Khan, appointed as governor of the Mosul province, fortified the city and directed local military efforts as part of the broader defense of Iraq.
 In later passages, Ottoman troop movements and local tribal responses across Mosul, Kirkuk, and Baghdad are described as interconnected, suggesting a cohesive operational and administrative Iraq within Safavid strategic planning.